 The core themes of UNLV, the objectives, and their indicators of achievement, express the mission of the university.
 The core themes describe in broad statements what UNLV plans to accomplish and reflect the values that are shared by faculty and staff.
 Evaluation of the metrics associated with the indicators of achievement will demonstrate how effectively UNLV is carrying out its mission.

-- Core Theme 1: Advance Student Achievement
+- Core Theme 1: Student Achievement

-- Core Theme 3: Create an Academic Health Center
+- Core Theme 3: Academic Health Center

-- Core Theme 4: Foster Community Partnerships
+- Core Theme 4: Community Partnerships